 Tip: The Burj Al Arab and all its facilities are only for guests staying at the hotel.

 If you still want to experience the world’s most luxurious hotel, you can visit the Sky View Bar or experience Burj Al Arab’s signature Culinary Flight dining experience at your choice of lunch or dinner.

 4. Places to visit in Dubai – Dubai Marina

 The Marina is without doubts a special place and a Must-See when you are in Dubai.

-Along the water promenade there are many nice restaurants with fair prices.
-I ordered lunch with desert and a drink and paid about USD25.
+Along the water promenade, there are many nice restaurants with fair prices.
+I ordered lunch with dessert and a drink and paid about USD25.